NightOwlCoder/NightOwlCoder.github.io/docs/BLOG-POST-PROMPT.md

-# Blog Post Creation Prompt

-**Copy and paste this entire prompt to any LLM when you want to create a blog post:**

----

 # Instructions for Creating a NightOwlCoder Blog Post

 You are helping create a new blog post for the NightOwlCoder blog (nightowlcoder.github.io).
 Follow these instructions carefully.